 Your company data stored on your computers and servers is precious and is needed in order for your company to trade.
 What would happen if you arrived at work one day and discovered all your data had been lost?
 Could you continue to run your business?
 The answer is probably either that your business would have to close, or at least, that continuing to run it would be very difficult.

-- The hard drive or solid state drive in your computer holds all your data.
-While these are very reliable, they are not perfect and can stop working.
+- Data is stored on a hard drive or solid state drive.
+These are usually very reliable, but they are not perfect and can sometimes fail.

 - Fire is another, thankfully rare, way you can lose your company data.
 If your building is destroyed by fire, any data stored on any computers or servers in the building is likely to be lost too.
 A fire leaves you with the not inconsiderable problem of finding somewhere new to run your business from.
 Losing your data as well means that, while you might be able to get new premises, you won't have any records to continue trading with.